6 Myths About The PMP® Exam Debunked

 Myth 2: Only PMI® Registered Education Providers are authorized to give PMP Exam Prep Courses

-No, there is no authorized or unauthorized training material for the PMP Exam.
-Several types of training companies can provide training for the PMP Exam, which may include courses or programs offered by PMI Registered Education Providers (REP); training companies or consultants; PMI component organizations; employer- or company-sponsored programs, distance-learning companies, which need to include an end-of-course assessment; or even university or college academic or continuing-education programs.
+No, there is no unauthorized training material for the PMP Exam.
+Several types of training companies can provide training for the PMP Exam, which may include courses or programs offered by PMI Registered Education Providers (R.E.P..) or Authorized Training Parters (ATPs); training companies or consultants; PMI component organizations; employer- or company-sponsored programs, distance-learning companies, which need to include an end-of-course assessment; or even university or college academic or continuing-education programs.
 Essentially anyone can provide training for the PMP® Exam.
-The advantage of ensuring your training comes from a PMI REP is you have the assurance that the provider has been reviewed by PMI for standardization and quality.
+The advantage of ensuring your training comes from a trusted and experienced training provider is you have the assurance that the provider has a high standard of quality.

 Myth 3: Obtaining the PMP Certification will lead to a higher salary